oneki/oneki.github.io/docs/framework/data/001_introduction.md

 import NextSandbox from '@site/src/components/NextSandbox';

 ***Oneki.js*** provides several hooks to call an API.
-The goal of these hooks is to help the developer implementing the following logic:
+The goal of these hooks is to help the developer implement the following logic:
 - Displaying a loading indicator
 - Sending the AJAX request
 - Stop displaying the loading indicator